 So, now let’s move up the intensity scale and take a look at how we can use lactate threshold intervals to improve exercise performance.

-Lactate threshold interval training involves completing a series of intervals at an intensity corresponding with your lactate threshold intensity.
-The intervals are separated by short recoveries – just long enough to maintain the work interval.
+Lactate threshold interval training involves completing a series of intervals at an intensity corresponding with your LT2.
+The intervals are separated by short recoveries – ideally these are just long enough to maintain the intensity of the work interval.

-As mentioned earlier, the main benefit from using this intensity of training is to improve your lactate threshold.
-And as we know that is strongly linked to endurance exercise.
+As mentioned earlier, the main benefit from using this intensity is to improve your lactate threshold and consequently, your endurance exercise performance.

 Here the intensity can range from slightly below, to slightly above threshold intensity:

-- 91-105% of FTP, or lactate threshold power – depending on whether you’re using FTP or lactate threshold.
+- 91-105% of FTP, or LT power – depending on whether you’re using FTP or lactate threshold.

 - For running pace, this would normally be between 1% faster and 5% slower than threshold pace, or estimated threshold pace.

-Whether you train slightly above or below LT, depends a lot on your phase of training, conditioning and your training focus.
+Whether you train slightly above or below LT, depends on the phase of your training, your conditioning and training focus.
 For instance, if you’re a 35minute 10k runner, it would be more beneficial to complete threshold training at just above LT (100-105% LT, or predicted LT).
 Whereas, if you’re a 60-minute 10k runner a slightly lower intensity might be more effective (95-100% LT).

 - 2-3 x 15minutes at 10mile pace, 5minutes recovery